-Limit.
-If you are an independent producer or royalty owner of oil and gas, your deduction for percentage depletion is limited to the smaller of the following two amounts.
+Taxable income limit.
+If you are a small producer of oil and gas, your deduction for percentage depletion is limited to the smaller of the following.

 - Your taxable income from the property figured without the deduction for depletion. - 65% of your taxable income from all sources, figured without the depletion allowance, any net operating loss carryback, and any capital loss carryback.